mitogen-hq/mitogen/docs/api.rst

 .. decorator:: takes_econtext

-    Decorator that marks a function or class method to automatically receive a kwarg named `econtext`, referencing the
-    :class:`mitogen.core.ExternalContext` active in the context in which the function is being invoked in.
-The decorator is only meaningful when the function is invoked via :data:`CALL_FUNCTION
+    Decorator that marks a function or class method to automatically receive a kwarg named `econtext`, referencing the :class:`ExternalContext` active in the context in which the function is being invoked.
+The decorator is only meaningful when the function is invoked via :data:`CALL_FUNCTION`.
-    <mitogen.core.CALL_FUNCTION>`.

-    When the function is invoked directly, `econtext` must still be passed to it explicitly.
+    No special handling occurs when the function is invoked directly.

 .. currentmodule:: mitogen.core
 .. decorator:: takes_router